- Pleasanton Water

 The last comprehensive sewer rate review was completed in 2022, when the City adopted the current sewer rate schedule and authorized annual adjustments based on the Consumer Price Index (CPI) rather than conducting a full cost-of-service reevaluation each year.

-Since then, Pleasanton’s local sewer rates have generally been adjusted annually through CPI-based increases to keep pace with inflation and routine operating cost changes.
+Since then, Pleasanton’s sewer rates have only been adjusted annually through CPI-based increases to keep pace with inflation and routine operating cost changes.
 For example, the current 2026 local sewer rates reflect a 2.48% CPI adjustment.
+Overall, since 2018, the City’s sewer rates have increased by only $5.58 for residential customers, an average of $0.80 per year.

-The City is now conducting its first comprehensive sewer rate study since 2022 as part of the broader sewer financial planning process.
-According to the City’s sewer rate update webpage, this 2026 study is evaluating long-term system needs, updated capital improvement requirements identified through the Sewer System Management Plan (SSMP), regional treatment cost impacts, and overall financial sustainability to establish rates that are cost-based, legally compliant, and sufficient to support the sewer system over the next several years.
+This year, the City is conducting its first comprehensive sewer rate study as part of the broader sewer financial planning process.
+The study is evaluating long-term system needs, updated capital improvement requirements identified through the City’s new Sewer System Management Plan (SSMP) and Long-Term Capital Improvement Plan (approved last year), regional treatment cost impacts, and overall financial sustainability to establish rates that are cost-based, legally compliant, and sufficient to address the City’s aging sewer system over the next several years.

-While annual CPI adjustments help maintain short-term financial stability, they do not access whether rates are sufficient to meet the full scope of SSMP obligations, particularly long-term capital renewal and regulatory risk-reduction needs.
-A comprehensive rate study is the mechanism that ties the SSMP requirements to a defensible cost-of-service analysis and ensures the City can demonstrate adequate financial capacity during State audits or regulatory reviews.
+While annual CPI adjustments help maintain short-term financial stability, they do not assess whether rates are sufficient to meet long-term infrastructure, regulatory, and capital project needs.
+A comprehensive rate study ensures the City ties SSMP requirements to a defensible cost-of-service analysis and can demonstrate adequate financial capacity during State audits or regulatory reviews.

 - Regulatory compliance and reporting under State and federal wastewater permits